ChristianHiland/PyKorean/README.md

 # PyKorean
-It's a Korean dir, but in Python for projects that are in need of Korean to English or any other I put!
+It's a Korean dictionary, but in Python for projects that are in need of Korean to English or any other I put!

 The module only has: